Libensemble/libensemble/docs/papers/joss/paper.md

 performing numerical orbit integration). -->

-As the number of available computational resources increases, almost all applications or evaluations evantually stop perfectly scaling.
+As the number of available computational resources increases, almost all applications or evaluations eventually stop scaling.
 Nonetheless, clusters, servers, and other resources keep growing, alongside the request to efficiently apply that hardware. libEnsemble is a complete Python toolkit and workflow system for intelligently driving "ensembles" of experiments or simulations at massive scales.
 Via a generator-simulator